We are living through one of the greatest workplace disruptions in generations

 - Considered training and education and may be tax deductible

-Scheduling and fees for career coaching
+Scheduling and fees

 Career coaching takes place during pre-scheduled, hour-long phone calls.
 Before we begin, we will determine how often we want to talk during a four-week period, and schedule those appointments.
 Your investment is $150 an hour, payable in advance to encourage accountability.
 (Please note that I charge the same fee for resumes, LinkedIn profiles, cover letters, etc.)